Activations Are Bad for Geometry

 Reading common tricks as Jacobian regularization

-Several standard practices in deep learning, usually treated as separate phenomena, are all variations on a single intervention: keep JF\mathbf{J}_F away from rank collapse and saturation.
+If pointwise activations really are a standing threat to the Jacobian, you would expect the field to have been fighting them all along, without necessarily saying so.
+It has.
+Several standard practices, usually treated as separate phenomena, are all variations on a single intervention: keep JF\mathbf{J}_F away from rank collapse and saturation.

 Weight and spectral normalization bound the singular values of W\mathbf{W}.
 They have no direct effect on Dϕ\mathbf{D}_\phi, but by keeping W\mathbf{W}‘s spectrum tight they prevent the linear factor from compounding whatever damage Dϕ\mathbf{D}_\phi has already inflicted.